-Acre Eatery is located in the inner-city suburb of Camperdown.
-It is a farm-to-table restaurant and a community initiative on the site of the former Camperdown Bowling Club.
+Acre Eatery is another example of the expanded café/restaurant experience.
+Located in the inner-city suburb of Camperdown, it is a farm-to-table restaurant and a community initiative on the site of the former Camperdown Bowling Club.

 The goal of the operator is to teach the community about the effects of everyday food choices and support a sustainable menu of food that is transparent, seasonal and traceable.
 Partnering with local farmers and producers, Acre Eatery uses only ethically reared proteins and in-season Australian fruit and vegetables.
 They aim to serve food that hasn't travelled far and is fresh and delicious.